 It is not the law that one may avoid the consequences of his voluntary acts, acts not induced by fraud, duress, coercion, etc., by proof that he or she: “did not realize the seriousness and finality of the papers she [or he] was signing.”
 Such a rule of law would render every contract voidable at the whim of the maker.
 It is most evident that subsequent events caused the mother to change her mind.
 Having given her consent, and it having been acted upon and decrees of adoption entered, her change of mind was ineffectual.
 Batton v.
 Massar, 149 Colo.
 404, 411, 369 P.2d 434, 437 (1962)

 Learn More About an Adoption Reversal

 In a perfect world, all adoptions end with a loving, cohesive family unit.
 The R&H Family Law Team understands that reality is often far messier.
 Give us a call before proceeding with an adoption reversal.
-Call 303-688-0944 to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.